ExtendAttack: Attacking Servers of LRMs via Extending Reasoning: Introduction

 \item We introduce ExtendAttack, a novel black-box attack that forces LRMs to perform intensive, character-level poly-base ASCII decoding to understand a query, applicable to both direct and indirect prompting scenarios.

-\item We demonstrate that our attack significantly increases computational overhead (e.g., over 2.5x on the o3 model for HumanEval) while uniquely preserving, and sometimes even improving, answer accuracy, confirming its superior effectiveness and stealth. \end{itemize}
+\item We demonstrate that our attack significantly increases computational overhead (e.g., on the o3 model for HumanEval, increasing response length by over 2.7x) while uniquely preserving answer accuracy, confirming its superior effectiveness. \end{itemize}